eugenedhz/conventional-commits/README.md

 # Conventional Commits

-## This repo is an example of how to write commit messages.

-The structure is pretty simple.

-We have main.py program that uses files from pkg to do some logic of:
-- Calculating length of a line given its two points
-- Calculating circle's square given its radius of `Line` class

 ## Why you should use them?

 - Conventional Commits encourages us to make more of certain types of commits such as fixes.